 Weddings can be stressful.
-Of course, you want everything to be perfect – we totally get it 🙂 However bride, if you don’t want to enter bridezilla territory, follow the next tips to plan your wedding in Bora Bora.
+Of course, you want everything to be perfect – we totally get it 🙂 However bride, if you don’t want to enter bridezilla territory, follow the next tips to plan your wedding or elopement in Bora Bora.

 - Plan ahead